rubyguides

 Ruby’s Struct class gives you a quick way to bundle related data together without writing a full class.
-Think of it as a class with predetermined attributes — perfect for data Transfer Objects, configuration objects, or any place where you need a simple container for a few related values.
+A Ruby struct is a lightweight data container with predetermined attributes, perfect for data transfer objects, configuration objects, or any place where you need a simple container for a few related values.

 The simplest way to create a struct is with Struct.new, passing in attribute names as symbols or strings: